BodenmillerGroup/ImcSegmentationPipeline/docs/index.md

 The [steinbock](https://github.com/BodenmillerGroup/steinbock) framework offers a dockerized version of the pipeline and extends the segmentation approach by [deepcell](https://github.com/vanvalenlab/intro-to-deepcell) segmentation.

-This site gives detailed explanations on the 5 step (A-E, [see below](#overview)) pipeline to generate single-cell measurements from raw imageing data.
+This site gives detailed explanations of the individual steps of the pipeline ([see below](#overview)) to generate single-cell measurements from raw imag   ing data.

 ## Scope

-While we highlight the use of the pipeline with imaging mass cytometry (IMC) data, the concepts presented here can be easily applied to other highly multiplexed data.
+While we highlight the use of the pipeline with imaging mass cytometry (IMC) data, the concepts presented here can be easily applied to other highly multiplexed imaging data.
 Starting with `.ome.tiff` or `.tiff` files, Ilastik pixel classification, segmentation and feature extraction can be performed in a technology-agnostic way.

 ## Critical notes

 There are some points that need to be considered when using this pipeline:

-1. The input files need to be `.zip` folders that contain the `.mcd` files and `.txt` files (see the [pre processing section](prepro.md))
+1. The input files need to be `.zip` folders that contain the `.mcd` files and `.txt` files (see the [pre-processing section](prepro.md))
 2. It is recommended to acquire 5 or more channels to avoid potential downstream problems where images are considered to be of the RGBA type (red, green, blue, alpha).

 ## Documentation

 The guide displayed here gives detailed information on how to  handle IMC images.
-For additiona information on `CellProfiler`, please refer to their [manuals](https://cellprofiler.org/manuals).
+For additional information on `CellProfiler`, please refer to their [manuals](https://cellprofiler.org/manuals).

 ## Getting started